 Use the Pacing guide to differentiate lessons.
 If you have limited time or need to reteach, you can use the Pacing Guide in the STEM Labs to customize your lessons.
 Each coding STEM Lab has a “Making This Unit Fit Your Unique Classroom Needs'' section that provides ideas for the following scenarios: implementing labs in less time, reteaching strategies, implementing in a smaller space, and extending the unit.
 Use the ideas in this section to help adapt STEM Labs to support your student needs.

 - Customize activities to support the focus of your lesson.
 VEX GO and VEXcode 123 Activities are editable Google Docs that you can easily modify to align with the focus of your lesson or to support the needs of your students.
-See the following Knowledge Base articles for details on customizing these resources:
+See the following VEX Library articles for details on customizing these resources: